Arm Holdings (ARM) :The AGI CPU Changes Everything From Blueprint Seller to Silicon Powerhouse

 That era is over.

 28 analysts currently recommend buying ARM, with a 12-month average price target of $164.73 and a high estimate of $240.
-Company Guide The next earnings report is scheduled for May 6, 2026.
+The next earnings report is scheduled for May 6, 2026.

 1. Technical Analysis & Screening Signal